iusrepo/ius.io/docs/FAQs.md

 #### Can IUS be used with DNF?

-EPEL does contain DNF packages for EL 7, and can be used with IUS repositories.
+EPEL did contain DNF packages for EL 7, but they have been moved to a [CentOS SIG][dnf sig].
+Note, DNF is also referred to as YUM 4.

 #### What happened to LaunchPad?